ROT WEISS ESSEN

 There are also a number of Vorverkaufsstellen (advance ticket offices) in the Essen area and the club provide a list of them here.

 There's no overly-complicated approach to ticketing; and admission prices will depend on where you want to watch the action from.
-Broadly speaking, tickets bought in advance will cost full-paying adults €22-32 for seats and just €13 to stand on the terraces.
-Discounts are available for seniors, students, disabled people and children (aged 7-14 years); and family tickets (Block E4, row 1–6, seats 19–64) are priced at €15 per person for any combination between 1 adult /1 child and 2 adults / 3 children.
-For 'organisational reasons', RWE advise that Family Tickets can only be booked at the fan shop on Hafenstraße.
+Broadly speaking, tickets bought in advance will cost full-paying adults €24-34 for seats and just €14 to stand on the terraces.
+Discounts are available for seniors, students, disabled people and children (aged 7-14 years); and family tickets (Block E4, row 1–6, seats 19–64) are priced at €16 per person for any combination between 1 adult /1 child and 2 adults / 3 children.
+For 'organisational reasons', RWE advise that Family Tickets can only be booked in advance by email (ticketing@rot-weiss-essen.de) or at the W3 box office behind the WAZ Westkurve on a matchday.

 If you're thinking of buying on the day, there's a surcharge of €2-3 and tickets are available 90 minutes before kick-off from the respective box office for each stand.
 For example, if you want to sit in the Rahn Tribüne, then buy your ticket from the box offices behind this stand.
 Tickets for the Stadtwerke Essen Tribüne are available from the box offices behind here ... und so weiter, und so weiter (and so on, and so on).
 The only change to this rule applies to the Sparkassen Tribüne, in which case you need to head to the ticket counter inside the fan shop.